 “Um, heard you’re a lawyer.
 Just wonder’n, can you give me some quick advice mate?”
-Before I can utter a word, whisk myself away, she starts telling me her life story, her dark, piercing eyes glued to my face . . .
+Before I can utter a word, whisk myself away, he starts telling me his life story, his dark, piercing eyes glued to my face . . .
 I could see this was not going to be met with quick advice.

 “Hi, how ya goin?
 Somebody said you’re a lawyer.
 Any chance I can pick yer brain a bit?”
 Ah, jeez, brain picking time again.
 There are friends & neighbours who tout me for advice, free advice.
 Casual acquaintances do the same.
 Then there are people I hardly know, some I’ve not heard from in a long time like many years, ions, even fellow high school students . . . a long time ago.
 And then there are those, others, who should know better, and/or who expect everything for nothing not just once but multiple times.

 “Hey Karen, how you go’in?
 Haven’t seen you in years!
 Um, just checking if we could maybe catch up sometime, say, over a coffee?
 Got a few questions.
 OK if I maybe pick your brain for a bit?”
 Most times I can avoid these free advice sessions, these coffee & chat sessions, because I’m simply not available.
 Other times I quickly shift the brain into gear, into warp speed mode, to create an excuse for being unavailable.
 Sometimes I just shrug and endure it.

 “Hi Karen, you free anytime for a quick chat.”
 I freeze.
 “Gotta a few things I wanna ask about.”
 I stay frozen.

 “You got a minute?”
 Not now I mutter to myself.